-In this article, you’ll learn what some of the most common inventory control methods are to use in inventory management so that you can run a leaner, more efficient business.
+So, how do you know how much inventory to order?
+That’s where inventory control models come into play.
+In this article, you’ll learn about some of the most common inventory control methods so you can run a leaner, more efficient business.

 What is inventory control?